7 ways to display your family photos

 Perfect for you to DIY.
 Scrapbooking, albums, or bedrooms and book shelves in fun frames.

 Does anyone still use slip in photo albums?
 I’ll confess I do..
 A couple of times a year I will print off a few 4×6 to add to my family album.
 The older my kids get though the less I have to add because they are more reluctant in front of the camera.
-I still love looking through them and occasionally pulling a lose one out to put on the fridge.
+I still love looking through them and occasionally pulling a loose one out to put on the fridge.

 3-Timber Prints and wall sets